Rophpad/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit is a shell script that displays the contents list of the current directory 2-bring_me_home is a script that changes the working directory to the user's home directory 3-listfiles is a script that displays current directory contents in a long format
+1-listit is a shell script that displays the contents list of the current directory 2-bring_me_home is a script that changes the working directory to the user's home directory 3-listfiles is a script that displays current directory contents in a long format 4-listmorefiles is a script that display current directory contents, including hidden files in the long format